EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 of any packet (request or response) by a chosen amount of time.
 If CoAP is used over a reliable and ordered transport such as TCP with TLS or OSCORE, no messages can be delivered before the delayed message.
-If CoAP is used over an unreliable and unordered transport such as UDP with DTLS, or OSCORE, other messages can be delivered before the delayed message as long as the delayed packet is delivered inside the replay window.
-When CoAP is used over UDP, both DTLS and OSCORE allow out-of-order delivery and uses sequence numbers together with a replay window to protect against replay attacks.
+If CoAP is used over an unreliable and unordered transport such as UDP with DTLS or OSCORE, other messages can be delivered before the delayed message as long as the delayed packet is delivered inside the replay window.
+When CoAP is used over UDP, both DTLS and OSCORE allow out-of-order delivery and uses sequence numbers together with a replay window to protect against replay attacks against requests.
 The replay window has a default length of 64 in DTLS and 32 in OSCORE.
-The attacker can influence the replay window by blocking and delaying packets.
+The attacker can influence the replay window state by blocking and delaying packets.
 By first delaying a request, and then later, after delivery, blocking the response to the request, the client is not made aware of the delayed delivery except by the missing response.
 The server has in general, no way of knowing that